 Why is it so special?

 1. Although brother-sister relationships have been portrayed a lot of times in the past (Paasa Malar, Pachai Vilakku), they were always filled with an overdose of melodrama.
-Mullum Malarum deliberately broke the rules to give more subtle, natural version of a brother – sister relationship.
-It broke the stereotypes and gave a honest portrayal of the relationship
+Mullum Malarum deliberately broke the rules to give more subtle, natural version of a brother-sister relationship.
+It broke the stereotypes and gave an honest portrayal of the relationship

 4. The brilliance of the man by the name Ilayaraja.
 If Senthazham Poovil is an evergreen classic, Raman Aandalum is still one of the most favourites of Rajini fans.
-Adi Penne is a uncelebrated classic and Nitham Nitham nellu choru provided a prelude to interesting rural orchestrations that Ilayaraja would do later in various movies.
+Adi Penne is an uncelebrated classic, and Nitham Nitham nellu choru provided a prelude to interesting rural orchestrations that Ilayaraja would do later in various movies.

 5. The rusticity in the movie is the main reason for the honest portrayals.
 Balu Mahendra (Cinematography) and Mahendran have worked hard to preserve it.
 A deft screenplay, some wonderful writing and brilliant portrayals made the movie an instant classic